UNCLASSIFIED (U)

 (i) (U) If, in response to the final notice, a beneficiary appears for the scheduled interview, process the case to its conclusion.

-(ii) (U) If after issuing the final notice, you are not contacted within six months (including the 45 days given in the final notice) by the petitioner or the beneficiary to schedule the second interview, you should return the case to USCIS via NVC as a consular return and inform the petitioner and beneficiary that the case has been transferred back to USCIS.
+(ii) (U) If after issuing the final notice, you are not contacted within six months (including the 45 days given in the final notice) by the petitioner or the beneficiary to schedule the second interview, return the case to USCIS via NVC as a consular return and inform the petitioner and beneficiary that the case has been transferred back to USCIS.
 The accompanying Consular Return Memo must detail all attempts by the interviewing office to contact the beneficiary and petitioner.
 A copy of all interview notification requests to the beneficiary and petitioner and related correspondence should be included with the memo.

-(iv) (U) You must also update the IVO or NIV system with a case note indicating that the beneficiary failed to appear for two interviews, and that the case is being returned through the consular return process to NVC: “The beneficiary failed to appear for their first interview and failed to contact the consular section within 6 months after being issued a NOTICE OF FAILURE TO APPEAR FOR INTERVIEW.
+(iv) (U) Update the IVO or NIV system with a case note indicating that the beneficiary failed to appear for two interviews, and that the case is being returned through the consular return process to NVC: “The beneficiary failed to appear for their first interview and failed to contact the consular section within 6 months after being issued a NOTICE OF FAILURE TO APPEAR FOR INTERVIEW.
 The Consular Return Memo was drafted on <date>, and the case is returning to NVC via consular return process.”

 (b) (U) Re-Scheduling Request: